Alex-Werner/node-json-rpc2/README.md

     host:'127.0.0.1',//Will be 127.0.0.1 by default
     user:'bitcoin',//Optional, only if auth needed
     password:'local321',//Optional.
 Can be named 'pass'.
-Mandatory if user is passed. port:9998//Will be 8443 for https or 8080 for http by default };
+Mandatory if user is passed. port:9998,//Will be 8443 for https or 8080 for http by default method:'POST'//Optional.
+POST by default
+};
 var client = new RpcClient(config);
 client.call({